 Serenade can be configured to use cloud-based speech recognition or local speech recognition.
 To change this setting, just head to Settings > Server.
+If you're using Windows, the local server requires WSL with Ubuntu.
 Regardless of your setting, you can also opt into sharing your data with Serenade in order to help improve Serenade's speech-to-code machine learning models.

 Serenade floats above all your other windows, so you can keep it side-by-side with other applications, like your code editor.
 You can toggle Serenade by clicking the Listening switch or pressing Alt+Space.
 Then, as you speak, you'll see a list of transcripts in the Serenade window.

 Sometimes, Serenade isn't sure what you said, so you'll see a few different options.
 The first one will be used automatically, but to use a different option (and undo the first one), just say the number you want to use instead.
 For instance, to use the second option, just say.
 If none of the options are right, you can just say .

 As you'll see throughout these docs, most Serenade voice commands have the same form:

 action is something you want to do to your code.
 Common actions include to add a new line of code, to edit code, and to remove code.

 selector is a block of code to operate on.
 Some selectors are text-based, like or .
 Even more powerful selectors are code-based, which enable you to reference parts of your code, including , , and .
 For a complete list of selectors, see the Reference section.

 Serenade commands simply combine an action and a selector:, , and .

 You can also chain commands together without pausing.
 For instance, you can sayto save your current file and then focus your terminal, or to add a new method at the start of a class.